joshdeadbody/PDD-planer/README.md

-# Automation BA Toolkit — Process Assessment, RPA PDD & Agentic Planners
+# Automation BA Toolkit — Assessment, Scoping & Business Case Suite

-A suite of three linked browser-based tools that replicate the Business Analysis workflow for both classic RPA and probabilistic AI agents.
-Built as a portfolio piece demonstrating practical Business Analysis methodology — from initial automation suitability assessment through to structured design documentation.
+A suite of four linked browser-based tools that replicate the complete Business Analysis workflow for both classic RPA and probabilistic AI agents.
+Built as a portfolio piece demonstrating practical Business Analysis methodology — from initial automation suitability assessment through to structured design documentation and financial justification.

 No installation.
 No account.
 Runs entirely in the browser.